bbatsov/metaredux/_posts/2018-12-30-reduce-summarize-year.md

 date: 2018-12-30 11:54 +0200
 ---

+> Year's end is neither an end nor a beginning but a going on, with
+> all the wisdom that experience can instill in us.
+>
+> -- Hal Borland

 Another year is almost behind us and I guess it's time for all of us to take some time to look back on it.
 For me 2018 was a pretty mixed year both professionally and personally.
 On one hand I finally